-If two minutes later you wake up and find yourself angry all over again or bringing up the past, no matter what happened, you do the same thing: Stop, take your mind back to where you would like it to be, and start over.
+If two minutes later you wake up and find yourself angry all over again or bringing up the past, no matter what happened, you simply do the same thing: Stop, take your mind back to where you would like it to be, and start over.
+You make a new past in the present.

-You do this all day long, all night long, continually.
-Nothing else.
-In other words you don't prolong the past, whether it was good, bad, or indifferent, and you don't vilify your actions or the way you behave, even if they were really wrong, even if you are totally to blame.
+You do this all day long, all night long, continually, and nothing else.
+In other words you don't prolong the past, whether it was good, bad, or indifferent, and you don't vilify your actions or the way you behaved, even if they were really wrong, even if you are totally to blame.
 You just drop it, bring your mind back to the way it should be, and start over.
 You do this again and again.

-This is very similar to the 12-step plan of the alcoholics in that you take it a day at a time, only here it is moment by moment, a moment at a time.
+This is very similar to the 12-step plan of the alcoholics in that you take it a day at a time, only here it is moment by moment -- a moment at a time.
 And this actually works because by creating an ever more perfect present, by starting over, you automatically create a new and better past and a better future, just like that.
 You are building a new habit, even if it takes time.
 And here is the kicker:

 This is precisely what is called in Tibetan and Zen Buddhism: "Meditation."
 It is sad that the word 'meditation' is used for so many different things when it is so simple.
-The most common form of meditation is called Shamata, from a Sanskrit word meaning calm-abiding, letting the mind rest.
-In that form of mediation we do exactly what was described above.
+The most common form of meditation is called Shamata Meditation, from a Sanskrit word meaning calm-abiding, just letting the mind rest.
+In that form of meditation we do exactly what was described above.
 We sit and let our mind rest on an object (or no object).
-When we find ourselves carried away thinking about something else (like our next dentist appointment), we simply stop right there, drop that thought, and bring our attention back to resting the mind.
+When we find ourselves carried away thinking about something else (like our next dentist appointment), we simply stop right there, drop that thought and bring our attention back to resting the mind.
 We start over.

 This kind of meditation builds a habit that is useful on the cushion, but much more useful as described above in life itself, because we gradually learn to catch ourselves when we are carried away, drop it, and bring our mind back to the moment and start again.
-By doing this we create a present that is better than the past and turns into a good future.
+By doing this we create a present that is better than the past and one that turns into a good future.

-In summary, it is easier IMO to build a new past by making a good present, than it is to fiddle with the past, trying to figure out where we went wrong.
+In summary, it is easier IMO to build a new past by making a good present, than it is to fiddle with the past trying to figure out where we went wrong.
 After a while, we identify with the new present we are building and the past is no longer even important to figure out.
-We are no longer that.
+We are no longer 'that'.
+We are what we are doing now.

 This, friends, is why people meditate, to develop this habit and to build a secure future from the present moment.
 Give it a try.

-If you need help, I will do my best to answer questions. - with Lynda Wilson.
+- with Rajeev J Pillai.